8 min read

 That’s a you-problem, not a Bluesky problem.
 I love the site and I’ve made a great experience there.

-This shit ain’t plug-and-play, you need to build a community, and if you don’t, it will suck.
+It' ain’t plug-and-play, you need to build a community.

 Great story: Jack Dorsey tried to promote a talk with Robert Kennedy Jr. against vaccines on Bluesky, and the audience handed him his ass SO HARD in May 2023, when there were under a million users, that he deleted his account and later left the Board of Directors.

-It’s not marriage, you can unfollow later.
+It’s not marriage, you can unfollow later as you get to know accounts better.

 So, why join Bluesky?

-Well, it’s a framework and despite it having an owner, people can create Bluesky experiences much like Mastodon, so it doesn’t matter if a new owner comes in — people will have independent Bluesky portals to link to the wider community, so you never have to worry about being tied to one instance of Bluesky.
+Well, it’s a framework and despite it having an owner, people can create Bluesky experiences, much like Mastodon, so it doesn’t matter if a new owner comes in — people will have independent Bluesky portals to link to the wider community, so you never have to worry about being tied to one instance of Bluesky.
 Right?
 Complicated.
 I don’t understand how it works, but I understand why.

-It’s a good safety valve in an era where companies have changed to the wrong hands.
+This makes it a good safety valve in an era where companies have changed to the wrong hands.

 Unlike Mastodon, Bluesky was created by a dedicated team, not open source, so it doesn’t suffer the “too many cooks in the kitchen” feeling, and it’s also a different community – it’s more flippant, more varied, more loose-cannon like the old Twitter once was.